-As my husband read to the boys and me Bruce Wilkinson’s The Dream Giver, it got me thinking.
-I have a few different dreams that I gave up over the years, yet I didn’t surrender them to the Lord.
-It’s one thing to let go of a dream, but it’s an entirely different story to trust them in the Lord’s care.
+As my husband read Bruce Wilkinson’s The Dream Giver to the boys and me, it got me thinking.
+I have a few different dreams I gave up over the years, yet I didn’t surrender them to the Lord.
+Letting go of a dream is one thing, but it’s an entirely different story to trust them in the Lord’s care.

 Because Father God knows best, that’s why.